Posted on June 21, 2022 | Category SMB Marketing | Length 3:38

 Your open rates and click rates are an indicator of how your audience is responding to your email’s content.
 Open rates should fall between 20-30% with click rates of 2-3%.
 You should be checking these after roughly 1, 3, and 7 days after sending.

-Seasonal Products or Highlighting Services, Promotions and Special Offers, Upcoming Events like a new exhibit, an open house, a sale or even a fundraiser.
-Oh and industry Resources and Tips are always good.
+- Upcoming Events (like a new exhibit, an open house, a sale or even a fundraiser)

 Long story short, if you’re looking to connect with your audience, email marketing is a great way to expand your marketing without overhauling your budget.